 It’s certainly possible that your divorce will raise questions when you apply for citizenship.
 USCIS might take another look at whether your marriage was bona fide to begin with, as opposed to being a sham to get a green card.
 However, you can possibly overcome this with documents and your own testimony.
 See Can I apply for citizenship if I’ve divorced the person who got me my green card? for details.

 If you don’t get divorced, then from the perspective of USCIS, you are probably practicing polygamy.
-This will depend to some extent on where you are from – if you are from a country where polygamy is not legally or culturally practiced (such as Argentina or Finland), then USCIS may not decide that you are involved in polygamy.
-On the other hand, if you are from a country where polygamy is legal, (like Egypt or Saudia Arabia) or even from a country where it is not legal, but practiced culturally, such as Kenya or Zimbabwe, it is very likely that USCIS will find you are practicing polygamy.
+This will depend to some extent on where you are from.
+If you are from a country where polygamy is not legally or culturally practiced (such as Argentina or Finland), then USCIS might not decide that you are involved in polygamy.
+On the other hand, if you are from a country where polygamy is legal, (like Egypt or Saudia Arabia) or even from a country where it is not legal, but practiced culturally, such as Kenya or Zimbabwe, it is likely that USCIS will find you are practicing polygamy.